Ricyteach/ceng/README.md

 # Tool for Coding Tasks Specific to Civil Engineering

-Tools to make - may or may not get around to doing all of these.
+Tools to make - may or may not get around to doing all (many?) of these.

 General CE
 - Factor of Safety Checks